Skip to main content

 a Cartesian grid with points (-2,9),(-1,7),(0,5),(1,3),(2,1)

-(b) Use points from the table
+(b) Points from the table

 a Cartesian grid with points (-2,9),(-1,7),(0,5),(1,3),(2,1) connected with a solid line

-(c) Connect the points in whatever pattern is apparent
+(c) Extend the pattern that is apparent

 Figure 3.2.8.
 Graphing the Equation \(y=-2x+5\)

 Note that our choice of \(x\)-values in the table was arbitrary.
 As long as we determine the coordinates of enough points to indicate the behavior of the graph, we may choose whichever \(x\)-values we like.
 Having a few negative \(x\)-values will be good.
-For simpler calculations, it’s fine to choose \(-2\text{,}\) \(-1\text{,}\) \(0\text{,}\) \(1\text{,}\) and \(2\text{.}\) However sometimes the equation has context that suggests using other \(x\)-values, as in the next examples.
+For simpler calculations, it’s fine to choose \(-2\text{,}\) \(-1\text{,}\) \(0\text{,}\) \(1\text{,}\) and \(2\text{.}\)

 Example 3.2.10.

 The gas tank in Sofia’s car holds 14 gal of fuel.
-Over the course of a long road trip, her car uses fuel at an average rate of 0.032 gal⁄mi.
+Over the course of a long road trip, her car uses fuel at an average rate of 0.032 galmi.
 If Sofia fills the tank at the beginning of a long trip, then the amount of fuel remaining in the tank, \(y\text{,}\) after driving \(x\) miles is given by the equation \(y=14-0.032x\text{.}\) Make a suitable table of values and graph this equation.

 Explanation.

-Choosing \(x\)-values from \(-2\) to \(2\text{,}\) as in our previous example, wouldn’t make sense here.
+Choosing \(x\)-values from \(-2\) to \(2\) as in an earlier example wouldn’t make sense here.
 Sofia cannot drive a negative number of miles, and any long road trip is longer than \(2\) miles.
-So in this context, choose \(x\)-values that reflect the number of miles Sofia might drive in a day.
+So in this context, choose \(x\)-values that reflect the number of miles Sofia might possibly drive in a day.
+We choose values like \(20\) and \(200\text{,}\) as well as several values in between.

-\(x\) \(y=14-0.032x\) Point
+\(x\) (miles) \(y=14-0.032x\) Point

 \(20\) \(13.36\) \((20,13.36)\)